Caring for your dog

 Take advantage of the free community programs on offer to learn more about how to reduce problem behaviour.

 If you have a pet, you are responsible for keeping the animal from causing harm or being a nuisance to the community.
-Dog attacks often occur in public when a dog is not properly restrained and as a result can cause mental and physical damage to the injured person or animal.
+Dog attacks often occur when dogs are not safely contained to their property, on a leash or under effective control and can cause mental and physical injury to the victim.

 The City investigates all reported animal attacks and will take appropriate action under the Queensland Government’s Animal Management (Cats and Dogs) Act 2008.
 These actions may include, but are not limited to, issuing fines, notices, regulating the dog either menacing or dangerous, seizing the dog under public safety, euthanasia or legal action.